mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 However, we have to define a new Redux key in the store for every different kind of Radio component.
 We also have to create a reducer for each kind of Radio groups and so forth.
 And this will be the same even if you don't use Redux but an other global state management system.

----

-**TL;DR**: it's possible to mimic the shared state with a strong parent / children relationship or using a global state management system.

-However, we lose the natural link between the `<Radio />` components that exist by default on the web without extra tooling.

 ### [React's context API](https://reactjs.org/docs/context.html)

 _I often here that using the React context is a bad practice.
 I don't totally agree with this statement.
 I think that we have to understand when not to use it and to use it sparsely.
 The context is a feature that is built in in React, so they may probably be some good use-cases for it._